lycus/mci/docs/type_system.rst

 * Array of pointers to ``float64``: ``float64*[]``
 * Array of arrays of ``int8``: ``int8[][]``

-Arrays are convertible to pointers to the element type.
+Any array-to-array conversion is valid as long as the source array's element type is convertible to the target array's element type.

 Vector types
 ------------

 Vectors are similar to arrays in that they contain a series of contiguous elements.
 Vectors, however, have a fixed, static length.
-This makes them very easy to use with vectorization technology such as SIMD.
+This makes them very easy to use with vectorization technology such as SIMD, as the JIT compiler can unroll the SIMD operations statically.

 Reading beyond the bounds of a vector results in undefined behavior.

-It should be noted that, while vectors are similar to arrays, they are not laid out in memory in the same way that arrays are.
-For vectors to be useful in SIMD, their first element needs to be aligned correctly.
-On most processors, this is on a 16-byte (128-bit) boundary, but can also be on an 8-byte (64-bit) and 32-byte (256-bit) boundary.
-This means that more memory than what is strictly required might be allocated in order to satisfy such alignment requirements.
-This also means that vectors don't point directly to the first element (like arrays do), but rather to the beginning of the entire memory block.
-In practice, this means that to get a pointer to the vector that can be used to iterate its elements, one must retrieve the address of the first element in the vector and use that.
+Vectors, unlike arrays, have certain alignment requirements due to most SIMD hardware.
+Usually, the first element will be aligned on either a 8-byte, 16-byte, or 32-byte boundary, although the exact alignment is undefined.
+As with arrays, this means that the first element's address must be fetched in order to iterate a vector in memory.

+Vectors can only be allocated as GC-tracked objects.

 Examples: